 Rinse them well and put the smoker back together.
 It is recommended that you do this after every use in order to keep the integrity as well as the elegance of your smoker.

-Wood smokers are a great addition to your grilling sessions.
+Wood smokers are worth it and are a great addition to your grilling sessions.
 They bring much versatility and can cook almost any recipe that you want.

-Both can produce the smoky flavor that you want in your food so if you want that, these two types of smokers should be on top of the choices.
+Both can produce the smoky flavor that you want in your food, making them totally worth it, so if you want that, these two types of smokers should be on top of the choices.

 Smokers are great and there is a variety of them but we still think that wood and pellet smokers are the best options when it comes to choosing one.